Cauliflower Tikka Masala

 How To Make Cauliflower Tikka Masala

-4. Cook until the cauliflower is tender, stirring occasionally, about 20 to 25 minutes.
+4. Cover and cook until the cauliflower is tender, stirring occasionally.

 To make cooking this recipe as easy as possible, we recommend setting up your mise en place.
 This means having all your ingredients prepped and ready to go so they’re within reach when you need them!
-The most helpful thing you can do for this recipe is to measure and combine all the spices in a small bowl ahead of time, so you can easily sprinkle them over the onions and garlic all at once.
+See our Expert Tips for more details.

 Storing & Reheating Leftovers